-As a consequence of a recent tax reform, the CIT rate for fiscal years beginning on or after 1 January 2021 has been set as follows:
+As a consequence of a recent tax reform, the CIT rate for fiscal years beginning on or after 1 January 2021 has been set as follows (indexed as of 2022):

 Legal entities resident in Argentina are subject to tax on Argentine and foreign-source income.
 Resident legal entities are able to claim any similar taxes actually paid abroad on foreign-source income as a tax credit.
 The tax rate applies on net income determined on a worldwide basis.